OptimusKrish/getir-challenge/README.md

 - `.env` file needs to created in the root of the project with DB related variables
 - Execute `npm run start` to start the API service
 - Execute `npm run test` for running the unit tests
-- Execute `npm run report` to check the code coverage
+- Execute `npm run report` to check the code coverage on Mac machine
 - Swagger Link to use the API
  1. [On Local](http://localhost:3000/docs)
  2. [On Server](http://18.216.191.220/docs)